 As many of you already know, we celebrate Christmas having a traditional Venezuelan dinner so today I’m sharing one of those recipes: Ham Bread (Pan de Jamón).

-It’s a semi-sweet bread stuffed with ham, bacon, olives and raisins.
+It’s a brioche-like, semi-sweet bread stuffed with ham, bacon, olives and raisins.
 Sounds delicious, right?
 It is.

 Since I’m not Venezuelan, I had to do a little research and I found this great video that helped me a lot!